-If you’ve been working to better manage your rental property income, you’ve probably run into some pitfalls.
+If you own rental property and you’ve been working to better manage your rental property finances, you’ve probably run into some pitfalls.

 Not only are there multiple different types of rental income, but there are lots to consider when managing it.

 - Where does it go?
 Do you need multiple accounts?

 - How do you track your rental income properly?

 - How do you handle taxes?
 The right way?

 - And how do you keep all of them organized, especially when you get to the point of having dozens of properties?